B2B Sales GlossaryDefinition · List Building

 Target Buyer

-In B2B sales development, a target buyer is the specific role or set of roles within an ideal customer account that your outbound efforts are designed to reach and influence.
-It combines firmographic criteria (industry, size, geography) with buyer persona details (title, responsibilities, pains, and triggers) so SDRs can focus list building, messaging, and outreach on the prospects most likely to drive a qualified meeting and purchase decision.
+A target buyer is the specific person or role a company aims to reach and influence with its sales and marketing.
+In B2B sales development, the target buyer is the role or set of roles within an ideal customer account that outbound efforts are designed to reach, combining firmographic criteria (industry, size, geography) with buyer-persona details (title, responsibilities, pains, and triggers) so SDRs can focus list building, messaging, and outreach on the prospects most likely to drive a qualified meeting.

 In B2B sales development, a target buyer is the clearly defined individual or group of individuals inside a company who are most likely to feel the pain your solution solves, have influence over the purchase decision, and be worth your SDR team’s time to pursue.
 It’s more specific than the Ideal Customer Profile (ICP), which describes the right type of company; the target buyer identifies the right people within those companies.